theobald-software/helpcenter.theobald-software.github.io/includes/components/report/report-rows-define.md

 #### Add Row to Skip

 Click **[Add row to skip]** to define a row that is removed from the result set of the report extraction.
-Enter a string from the row you want to remove.
+Enter a unique keyword from the row you want to remove.
 Example: `**` removes all rows that contain the characters `**`.

 Rows that are excluded from the result set are displayed in a <span style="color:gray">gray</span> font in the preview section.